ECSONG's Public Nut Groves

 This grove, founded in 1979, is named to commemorate Filmore R. Park, one of the two founding members of ECSONG, and the original proponent of the nut grove before the Rideau Valley Conservation Authority (RVCA) in 1978.

 The Nut Grove is located in the Baxter Conservation Area just south of Kars, Ontario on Regional Road 13.
 It can be accessed from the McManus Interpretive Centre in the Baxter Conservation Area by following the trail from the back of the centre, or by parking at the south end of the Third Line Road and following the old road beside the garage.
-At the entrance to the grove there is a sign kiosk offering a detailed map of the site, and a free brochure for self-guided tours.
+At the entrance to the grove there is a sign kiosk offering a detailed map of the site.
 The picture shows the grove from a position at the northwest corner of the site, looking southward towards the Rideau River which is just beyond the farthest trees.

 The site slopes from high dry ground, through to wetland, and has sandy to sandy/loam soils.
 It has been contoured to provide air drainage to the Rideau River, and a pond is located at the end farthest from the river.
 Thus the site offers a range of microclimates for testing.
 Many of the plants are now nut producers.
 New species, varieties, and cultivars are being planted every year, towards completing the collection of an estimated 60 to 70 kinds of nut trees that could grow locally.
 Today there are more than thirty kinds on display, comprising about 100 individual specimens.
 Included are Ginkgos, Nut Pines, Oaks, Walnuts, Hickories, Buckeyes, Horse chestnuts, Hazels, Yellowhorn, Kentucky Coffee Tree, Locusts, Beech, Black Cherry, Chestnut and Hackberry.
 Some commemorative Trees have been planted to honour individuals' contributions to the advancement of the Nut Grove.

-The land is owned by the RVCA, whose staff and equipment help maintain the nut grove, along with volunteers from ECSONG and their friends.
-It is managed by the Fillmore R. Park Nut Grove Liaison Committee, whose members plan, arrange, supervise and carry out much of the work, with help from the Eastern Ontario Model Forest.
+The land is owned by the RVCA, whose staff and equipment help maintain the nut grove, along with volunteers from ECSONG members and friends, with help from the Eastern Ontario Model Forest.

 Dolman Ridge Nut Grove

 The Dolman Ridge Nut Grove, in which ECSONG became involved in 1979, is named for its location on the Dolman Ridge, 45°24'N 75°34'W, in the Greenbelt near the Mer Bleue in the city of Ottawa.
 Originally planted as part of Forestry Canada's 385 ha Central Research Forest in the 1960s and 1970s, they were returned to the National Capital Commission in 1979, at which time ECSONG became a collaborator in the nut tree plantations.
-Moe Anderson, now an ECSONG member, planted a great many of these experimental plots of nut trees as a member of the CRF.
+Moe Anderson planted many of these experimental plots of nut trees as a member of the CRF.
 And, Moe preserved many of the original planting records, which will enable the original CRF research goals to be continued.
-In 2000, ECSONG's then DBNG coordinator John Sankey recommended that the sites oaks plantations be named in Moe's honour.

 On 20 May 2000, the oak groves were officially named the Mogens Leif Anderson Oak Plantations, in honour of his work to promote Canadian forestry.